Opening A New Coffee Kiosk...Hopefully!

 If you can convince the Feds that coffee is practically harmless you will forever be known in the coffee world.
 But in all honesty the EPA needs find out how much grease coffee and espresso releases as waste.
 My best guess would be not very much and you would fall under any minimums.

-But I don't foresee this working to your advantage and you will most likely find it easier to purchase the smallest system you can buy.Have you ever walked through the isle of your local grocer and smelled the death of a dying bean?
+But I don't foresee this working to your advantage and you will most likely find it easier to purchase the smallest system you can buy.Have you ever walked through the aisle of your local grocer and smelled the death of a dying bean?

 CCafe, aren't grease traps required due to the dairy products used and not the coffee?